xemantic/xemantic.com/ai/workshops/index.md

 ## Location

-All the workshops are happening at [Prachtsaal](https://prachtsaal.berlin), a non-profit art cooperative, hosting many resident artists, including Xemantic collective.
+All the workshops are happening at [Prachtsaal](https://prachtsaal.berlin), a non-profit art cooperative, hosting many resident artists, including our Xemantic collective.
 Prachtsaal is located on Neukölln, between Körnerpark and Tempelhof.
-Workshops are happening at our Venue, while in our Foyer you can experience the art exhibition, get some drinks, and take a break in our garden while talking to artist.
+Workshops are happening at our Venue, while in our Foyer you can experience the art exhibition, get some drinks, and take a break in our garden while talking to artist, maybe buying an artwork?

 Cafe Augusta in front of the building is serving delicious coffee and food, there are also many other lunch options around.